 We first construct the system up to $\check{\tau}_1^{(n)}$.
 The paths are initially ordered as $\check{r}_1^{(n)}, \ldots, \check{r}_{\tilde{k}}^{(n)},$ $\check{l}_1^{(n)}, \ldots, \check{l}_k^{(n)}$, so, we can partition them as $\{\check{r}_1^{(n)}\}\ldots\{\check{r}_{\tilde{k}}^{(n)}\}\{\check{l}_1^{(n)}\}\ldots\{\check{l}_k^{(n)}\}$ and each partition evolve independently until they hit $\check{\tau}_1^{(n)}$.
 When it happens, we have a change in this partition.
 For example, if $\check{\tau}_1^{(n)}$ is related to a crossing event between $\check{r}_{\tilde{k}}^{(n)}$ and $\check{l}_1^{(n)}$, we will begin to have the partition $\{\check{r}_1^{(n)}\}\ldots\{\check{r}_{\tilde{k}-1}^{(n)}\} \{\check{l}_1^{(n)},\check{r}_{\tilde{k}}^{(n)}\}\{\check{l}_2^{(n)}\}\ldots\{\check{l}_k^{(n)}\}$.
 If $\check{\tau}_1^{(n)}$ is related to a coalescence event, let us say between $\check{l}_2^{(n)}$ and $\check{l}_3^{(n)}$ for example, we will have the partition $\{\check{r}_1^{(n)}\}\ldots\{\check{r}_{\tilde{k}}^{(n)}\}\{\check{l}_1^{(n)}\}\{\check{l}_3^{(n)}\}\{\check{l}_4^{(n)}\}\ldots\{\check{l}_k^{(n)}\}$.
 After that, we continue to let the partition elements evolve independently until they hit $\check{\tau}_2^{(n)}$, when we have another change in the partition.
 This procedure continues in the same way, changing the partition whenever the system hits a stopping time $\check{\tau}_j^{(n)}$.
 In addition, note that some of the stopping times $\check{\tau}_j^{(n)}$ can be equal.
 Since the sequence $\check{\tau}_j^{(n)}$ has at most a finite number of stopping times, we change the partition only a finite number of times and it eventually leads to a single pair $\{\check{l}_k^{(n)},\check{r}_{\tilde{k}}^{(n)}\}$.

-So, by Markov property of our system and the observation that the stopping times $\check{\tau}_j^{(n)}$ used in the construction is almost surely continuous functionals on $\Pi^{k+\tilde{k}}$ with respect to the law of independent evolution of paths in different partition elements, we can describe the weak limit under diffusive scale according to the limit of each partition element.
-By Proposition \ref{lemma:onepairconverge} we have that the partition elements composed by a pair of l-path and r-path converge to a pair of left-right coalescing Brownian motion.
-By Donsker Theorem we have that the partition elements composed by a single l-path or r-path converge to a Brownian motion with drift $-b_p$ and $+b_p$ respectively.
+So, by Markov property of our system and the observation that the stopping times $\check{\tau}_j^{(n)}$ used in the construction are almost surely continuous functionals on $\Pi^{k+\tilde{k}}$ with respect to the law of independent evolution of paths in different partition elements, we can describe the weak limit under diffusive scale according to the limit of each partition element.
+By Proposition \ref{lemma:onepairconverge} we have that the partition elements composed of a pair of an l-path and an r-path converge to a pair of left-right coalescing Brownian motion.
+By Lemma \ref{lemma:individualconvergence}, we have that the partition elements composed by a single l-path or r-path converge to a Brownian motion with drift $-b_p$ and $+b_p$ respectively.